jongio/azure-mcp/src/Docs/new-command.md

 1. **Command Interface**
    - `IBaseCommand` serves as the root interface with core command capabilities:
      - `Name`: Command name for CLI display
-     - `Description`: Detailed command description
+     - `Description`: Detailed command description (should NOT include parameter information)
      - `Title`: Human-readable command title
      - `GetCommand()`: Retrieves System.CommandLine command definition
      - `ExecuteAsync()`: Executes command logic
      - `Validate()`: Validates command inputs

+2. **Command Descriptions**
+   - Command descriptions should focus on what the command does, not how to use it
+   - Do NOT include parameter or option information in descriptions
+   - Parameter details are automatically provided by the MCP framework through tool schemas
+   - Keep descriptions concise and action-oriented

 2. **Command Hierarchy**
    All commands must implement the hierarchy pattern: